-Structured data can indeed transform your search results from a boring blue link to a rich result with visually-striking elements, the carousel.
+Carousel Structured Data can indeed transform your search results from a boring blue link to a rich result with visually-striking elements.

 And even if you don’t get a rich result, it’s probably worth the work to signal in a meaningful and legit way what your page is about so Google can rank it accordingly.